 - 2.4.1.
 There is some street lighting, recently changed from old technology lamps to modern LED.
-This was done following a survey53 to reduce running costs (borne by the Parish Council), reduce carbon use and improve the colour temperature of the lighting to a unified near-white.
+This was done following a survey57 to reduce running costs (borne by the Parish Council), reduce carbon use and improve the colour temperature of the lighting to a unified near-white.
 Light pollution (artificial light which shines where it is neither wanted nor needed) has been considerably reduced.
 The street lighting is run at reduced power after midnight. - 2.4.2.
-There is, however, significant ambient lighting from private houses which can cause annoyance to passers-by and neighbours if it is bright and spills excessively into public places and other private properties.54 55 The amenity value of dark surroundings in appropriate places should be protected.56 - 2.4.3.
+There is, however, significant ambient lighting from private houses which can cause annoyance to passers-by and neighbours if it is bright and spills excessively into public places and other private properties.58 59 Although it is reasonable to use outside lighting for personal safety and reasonable adjustments for disability, it should only be used where and when it is needed, especially when public space is involved.
+The amenity value of dark surroundings in appropriate places should be protected.60 - 2.4.3.
+Policy DS1 addresses this important matter.
+Permanent outside lighting for built development or activity associated with leisure, recreation and business uses should be accompanied by relevant information to demonstrate that such an approach is essential.
+In general terms lighting should be managed in such a way that minimises pollution, energy usage, impact on wildlife, annoyance to local residents and visual impact on the local character of the area.
+Outside lighting design should ideally be fully shielded and enclosed in full cut-off flat glass fitments, directed downwards and not tilted outwards.
+White light low-energy lamps should be used such as LED technology (as adopted by Norfolk County Council). - 2.4.4.
 The ever-growing Attleborough and Wymondham conurbations, together with the A11 trunk road have significant impact on the night.
 Otherwise, surrounding countryside is inherently dark.
 Only eight miles away is the Great Ellingham Dark Sky designated area and its Observatory.
 The creation of artificial light can threaten the survival of protected local wildlife.
 As discussed in para 2.3.7, New Buckenham has a particularly large population of bats some of which are endangered.
-Both Norfolk County Council57 and national policies58 seek to restrict lighting and encourage dark skies in important areas. - 2.4.4.
-There may be a future need to illuminate outdoor sports as discussed in para 2.8.7. - 2.4.5.
+Both Norfolk County Council61 and national policies62 seek to restrict lighting and encourage dark skies in important areas. - 2.4.5.
+There may be a future need to illuminate outdoor sports as discussed in para 2.8.7.
 Isolated farm and commercial lighting within and outside the Plan area are intrusive to the dark village surroundings, even at a distance.
 The use of bright continuous lighting is unnecessary as modern and inexpensive technology means that night time security cameras need relatively little light to function and sensor controls can be used.